Vardisgeor/Movie-Library/README.md

 This project was created with a GUI in C++ with 2D graphics using a specific library.

 This app provide the ability of search by name of the movie, the category, the year of production and the actors name.

+All the data was stored inside the project, without any usage of external sources for the purpose of the university exam exercise.